Grant Information

 Letter of Inquiry

-If your organization fits our criteria, and would like to apply for a grant, please submit a letter of inquiry to info@richardreedfoundation.org.
+If your organization fits our criteria, and would like to apply for a grant during one of our two open cycles, please submit a letter of inquiry and your latest 990 to info@richardreedfoundation.org.
 We will review your letter of inquiry to determine if your organization is both eligible and a good fit for RRF funding.
-Within two weeks of receiving your letter of inquiry, we will either send you an invitation to apply for a grant or a letter of declination if you do not meet our current funding criteria.

 Phase II